This is one of my favourite projects to date.

 In fairness I’m still using the standard WRX ECU but it’s got a performance map “based” on the newer 265bhp PPP map which can be found on the 2003 model WRX.
 Which in theory makes this more powerful than the original PPP for my car yeeHaa!!
 (Origonal PPP took power to just 245bhp from the standard 215bhp)

 Even after I managed to get the new map and performing similarly to a WRX with PPP.
 I felt I could fiddle with the map to get the car performing the way I wanted it to.
 So I tweaked it a bit more so the boost comes in earlier and harder across the rev range.
-Sadly due to the limitations of the TD04 turbo the boost needs to be tailed off after 5,000rpm otherwise the turbo overheats and turns into a flamethrower!
-BTW – No matter how “cool” that sounds..
-It’d not good!
+Sadly due to the limitations of the TD04 turbo the boost needs to be tailed off after 5,000rpm otherwise the turbo potentially overheats and turns into a flamethrower!
+BTW – No matter how “cool” that sounds.
+It’s not a good thing!

 As part of the remap a lot of data logging took place and although the map was doing everything it should.
-I originally wasn’t getting the boost required from the turbo..
+I originally wasn’t getting the boost required from the turbo.
 Only 1.02 bar from the standard 0.9 bar a difference was felt in driving but not the neck braking acceleration I had hoped for.
 Again after some more research, this time into the specification of the Turbo I discovered that it was capable of producing around 1.3bar of boost before things start going wrong..
-After much testing I traced the problem down to the wastegate arm on the turbo.
+After much testing I traced the problem down to the wastegate arm on the turbo not stayign closed and allowing air to bypass the turbo.
+It was basically doing it’s job!.
 So pulled the turbo heatshield off, tightened up the wastegate arm a couple of turns, put it all back together and did some more testing.

 That did the trick!
 Turbo now boosting at 1.2bar at under 3,000RPM and pulling a strong 1.29bar all the way up to 5,000 and my god can you feel the difference!
 Welly it in a low gear and not even the permanent 4wd system can keep traction on a damp road surface!
 Not the sort of performance to be messed around with!
 In the dry the thing just takes off like a rocket (assuming the clutch, driveshaft’s and gearbox don’t break)..